walmartlabs/concord-website/docs/plugins/gremlin.md

     targetType: Random
     targetTags: { "myTagKey": "myTagValue" }
 ```

 ## Halt

-The `halt` action of the `gremlin` task can be used to idempotently halt the specified active attack.
+The `halt` action of the `gremlin` task can be used to idempotently halt the
+specified active attack.

-- `action`: Required - The name of the operation to perform.
+- `action`: Required `halt` - The name of the operation to perform.
-- `apiKey`: Required - Gremlin Api Key
+- `apiKey`: Required - Gremlin API Key
 - `attackGuid`: Required - GUID of the attack.

 ```yaml